-The request must be made in writing to the Dean of Student Affairs, for online student the Office of Online Student Affairs-Conduct, within five working days of notification of the above decision and must include the student's reasons for the appeal.
+The request must be made in writing to the Dean of Student Affairs within five working days of notification of the above decision and must include the student's reasons for the appeal.
 The request must include specific reasons why the student feels the disciplinary process, the finding, and/or the sanction should be reviewed by a committee.
 If no request for appeal is made, the decision is final.
 Requests for a hearing will result in the University Conduct Committee being contacted to arrange a hearing not less than two or more than fifteen calendar days after notice of the original decision has been given to the student.
 The maximum time limit for scheduling a hearing may be extended at the discretion of the Dean of Student Affairs if the decision is rendered during a university break between terms when most faculty and students are off campus.